 Stages of Microtia

 There are four stages, or grades, of microtia:

-Dr. Tahiri and Dr. Reinisch are renowned for their ability to treat all four stages of microtia.
+Dr. Tahiri is renowned for his ability to treat all four stages of microtia.

 Effects of Microtia